pace-neutrons/pace-developers/resolution/design/00_resolution.md

 In `TobyfitOptFunction` the `struct` parameters should be replaced with assert-style validated object parameters, `TobyfitSampleRefinement` and `TobyfitModeratorRefinement`, and the `OptFunction` parameter accessor methods should be overloaded to get and set any additional refinement parameters.

 In the `simulate()` and `fit()` methods of `mfclass_tobyfit` an initialisation function is called to construct a `struct` which contains information useful in estimating the instrumental resolution, including de-duplicated copies of instrument component probability distribution lookup tables.
-The content of this `struct` depends on the input set of `sqw` objects and so can only be determined once the input is defined -- this precludes the possibility of storing its information within the `sqw` objects directly.
+The content of this `struct` depends on the input set of `sqw` objects and so can only be determined once the input is defined &mdash; this precludes the possibility of storing its information within the `sqw` objects directly.
 When the resolution estimate is convoluted with the user-function this `struct` is passed as part of the function call.

 For `TobyfitOptFunction` the passed `struct` tables should be replaced with an assert-style validated object parameter, `TobyfitLookup`.